tristan-white/no-style-please/_posts/2024-02-27-tar-and-nc-for-remote-copy.md

 ---
 layout: post
-title: use tar and nc to remote copy files
+title: tar and nc to remote copy files
 category: computer
 ---
 <a href="https://xkcd.com/1168"><img src="https://imgs.xkcd.com/comics/tar.png" title="We've all been there." /></a>